-Examples of reliable and independent sources for customer identification purposes s.2(1)(a)(i v) & s.2(1)(d)(i)(D), Sch.
+reliable and independent sources for customer identification purposes s.2(1)(a)(iv) & s.2(1)(d)(i)(D), Sch.
 2 1 The identity of an individual physically present in Hong Kong should be verified by reference to their Hong Kong identify card or travel document.
-FIs should always identify and/or verify a Hong Kong resident's identity by reference to their Hong Kong identity card, certificate of identity or document of identity.
-The identity of a non- resident should be verified by reference to their valid travel document.
-2 For non-resident individuals who are not physically present in Hong Kong, FIs may identify and or verify their identity by reference to the following documents: (a) a valid international passport or other travel document; or (b) a current national (i.e. Government or State-issued) identity card bearing the photograph of the individual; or (c) current valid national (i.e. Government or State-issued) driving license61 incorporating photographic evidence of the identity of the applicant, issued by a competent national or state authority.
+Fls should always identify and/or verify a Hong Kong resident's identity by reference to their Hong Kong identity card, certificate of identity or document of identity.
+The identity of a non-resident should be verified by reference to their valid travel document.
+2 For non-resident individuals who are not physically present in Hong Kong, FIs may identify and or verify their identity by reference to the following documents: (a) a valid international passport or other travel document; or (b) a current national (i.e. Government or Stateissued) identity card bearing the photograph of the individual; or (c) current valid national (i.e. Government or Stateissued) driving license 58 incorporating photographic evidence of the identity of the applicant, issued by a competent national or state authority.
 3 Travel document means a passport or some other document furnished with a photograph of the holder establishing the identity and nationality, domicile or place of permanent residence of the holder.
-The following documents constitute travel documents for the purpose of identity verification: (a) Permanent Resident Identity Card of Macau Special Administrative Region; (b) Mainland Travel Permit for Taiwan Residents; (c) Seaman's Identity Document (issued under and in accordance with the International Labour Organisation Convention/Seafarers Identity Document Convention 1958); (d) Taiwan Travel Permit for Mainland Residents; (e) Permit for residents of Macau issued by Director of Immigration; (f) Exit-entry Permit for Travelling to and from Hong Kong and Macau for Official Purposes; and (g) Exit-entry Permit for Travelling to and from Hong Kong and Macau.
+The following documents constitute travel documents for the purpose of identity verification: (a) Permanent Resident Identity Card of Macau Special Administrative Region; (b) Mainland Travel Permit for Taiwan Residents;

-61 For avoidance of doubt, international drivers permits and licences are not acceptable for this purpose.
+58 For avoidance of doubt, international drivers permits and licences are not acceptable for this purpose.

-4 For minors born in Hong Kong who are not in possession of a valid travel document or Hong Kong identity card 62 , their identity should be verified by reference to the minor's Hong Kong birth certificate.
+(c) Seaman's Identity Document (issued under and in accordance with the International Labour Organisation Convention/Seafarers Identity Document Convention 1958); (d) Taiwan Travel Permit for Mainland Residents; (e) Permit for residents of Macau issued by Director of Immigration; (f) Exit-entry Permit for Travelling to and from Hong Kong and Macau for Official Purposes; and (g) Exit-entry Permit for Travelling to and from Hong Kong and Macau.
+4 For minors born in Hong Kong who are not in possession of a valid travel document or Hong Kong identity card 59 , their identity should be verified by reference to the minor's Hong Kong birth certificate.
 Whenever establishing relations with a minor, the identity of the minor's parent or guardian representing or accompanying the minor should also be recorded and verified in accordance with the above requirements.
 5 An FI may identify and/or verify a corporate customer by performing a company registry search in the place of incorporation and obtaining a full company search report, which confirms the current reference to a full company particulars search (or overseas equivalent).
-6 For jurisdictions that do not have national ID cards and where customers do not have a travel document or driving licence with a photograph, FIs may, exceptionally and applying a risk-based approach, accept other documents as evidence of identity.
+6 For jurisdictions that do not have national ID cards and where customers do not have a travel document or driving licence with a photograph, FIs may, exceptionally and applying a r isk-based approach, accept other documents as evidence of identity.
 Wherever possible such documents should have a photograph of the individual.

-62 All residents of Hong Kong who are aged 11 and above are required to register for an identity card.
+All residents of Hong Kong who are aged 11 and above are required to register for an identity card.
 Hong Kong permanent residents will have a Hong Kong Permanent Identity Card.
 The identity card of a permanent resident (i.e. a Hong Kong Permanent Identity Card) will have on the front of the card a capital letter "A" underneath the individual's date of birth.